wgomezf/GP-GLCM/README.md

 Any use of these codes, please cite:

-Wilfrido Gomez-Flores, "Constructing GLCM-based Texture Feature Expressions Using Genetic Programming for Breast Tumor Classification", In revision in *IEEE Transactions on Evolutionary Computation*, 2025.
+Wilfrido Gomez-Flores, "Constructing GLCM-based Texture Feature Expressions Using Genetic Programming for Breast Tumor Classification", In revision in *Pattern Recognition*, 2025.